Uganda Travel Advisory: (Travel Restrictions, COVID Tests)

 Read the Department of State’s COVID-19 page before you plan any international travel.

-The Centers for Disease Control and Prevention (CDC) has issued a Level 2 Travel Health Notice for Uganda due to COVID-19, indicating a moderate level of COVID-19 in the country.
-Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are fully vaccinated with an FDA authorized vaccine.
+Uganda Travel Advisory (on Travel Restrictions and COVID Tests) The Centers for Disease Control and Prevention (CDC) has issued a Level 2 Travel Health Notice for Uganda due to COVID-19, indicating a moderate level of COVID-19 in the country.
+Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are fully vaccinated with an FDA-authorized vaccine.
 Before planning any international travel, please review the CDC’s specific recommendations for vaccinated and unvaccinated travelers.
 Visit the Embassy’s COVID-19 page for more information on COVID-19 related restrictions and conditions in Uganda.

 Read the country information page.